gregorykelleher/gregorykelleher_website/user/pages/02.about/default.md

 Hi, my name's Gregory Kelleher.

-I'm a student currently in my final year of Computer Science at Maynooth University.
-As such, I inevitably find myself engaged in a range of activities.
+I'm a recent graduate of Computer Science and Software Engineering at Maynooth University.
+I enjoy learning and discovering all things 'tech', and as such, I inevitably find myself engaged in a range of activities.
 Whether configuring my web server, tinkering with electronics or dabbling in projects; I'm almost always at the keyboard.

 You can get in touch with with me at <a href="mailto:gregory@gregorykelleher.com">gregory@gregorykelleher.com</a>